William L. Borden: The Oppenheimer letter

 Borden did not supply with his letter much in way of convincing evidence, and the claim was fundamentally improbable.
 Borden's letter was taken seriously within the Eisenhower administration – even though Eisenhower never exactly believed the charges within it – due to Borden's past position, his continuing connections in Congress, and his skill with language.
 Eisenhower ordered that a "blank wall" be placed between Oppenheimer and all defense-related work and soon the AEC initiated the proceedings that would become the Oppenheimer security hearing of April–May 1954.

-Borden would testify against Oppenheimer in those hearings.
-But he did not get his wish to act as prosecutor at them or be able to directly challenge Oppenheimer with charges of treason.
+Though Borden would testify against Oppenheimer in the hearings, he did not get his wish to act as a prosecutor at them or be able to directly challenge Oppenheimer with charges of treason.
 Even Gordon Gray, who chaired the board conducting the hearing, thought Borden's allegations were extreme.
 In the end the board found against Oppenheimer and the physicist's ability to have a security clearance was revoked.
 The outcome broke some of Oppenheimer's spirits and colleagues said he was never quite the same again.
 Bitterness among the participants for and against would linger for years, and the case became celebrated – especially after the release of the hearing transcripts in June 1954 – resulting in ongoing reverberations of what had taken place in American political, scientific, and even artistic realms.

 The actions against Oppenheimer have often been associated with the McCarthyism of the time.
-But Borden, whose letter triggered those actions, was a foe of Joseph McCarthy, not a supporter.
+However, Borden, whose letter triggered those actions, was a foe of Joseph McCarthy, not a supporter.
 Their mindsets were different, as Borden had not taken his action on the spur of the moment; he had agonized over it, telling a friend a few months later that he could not have lived with himself if he had not sent the letter.
 And while the Republican McCarthy embodied a certain strain of isolationism, Borden was an interventionist, anti-communist liberal Democrat.
 Indeed, Borden was an enthusiastic member of the board of the Experiment in International Living, which fostered exchange home stays between American and European students.
 Nevertheless, the spectre of McCarthy staging a public attack on Oppenheimer, who to the American public was the most famous of all the scientists associated with nuclear weapons, is part of what caused the Eisenhower administration to take the actions against Oppenheimer that it did.
 (The question of Oppenheimer's past associations with Communist organizations would continue to be explored for many years after, but even historians who believe those associations were stronger than Oppenheimer let on do not believe he was acting as an agent for the Soviet Union.)